Nicola Correia-Damude: Awards and nominations

-Correia-Damude has been nominated for a Canadian Screen Award for her guest performance on Remedy and received the Best Actress in a Feature Film award at the San Diego FilmOut Festival for her work in Margarita.
+Correia-Damude has been nominated for Canadian Screen Awards for her guest performances on Remedy in 2015 and Coroner in 2020.
+She was also nominated for a Canadian Screen Award for her ensemble work in Pillow Talk in 2023.
+Correia-Damude received the Best Actress in a Feature Film award at the FilmOut San Diego for her work in Margarita.